Contents

 A common mental illness known as posttraumatic stress disorder affects people who have experienced severely upsetting and traumatic events, such as abuse, violence, or combat as children [9].Genetic changes or mutations, as well as the interactions between several genes, might affect the metabolism of thyroid hormones and the onset of thyroid disorders [10].
 Another factor that is thought to increase the likelihood of hypothyroidism is a family history of thyroid disease [11].

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-From September 2024 to February 2022, we gathered information from 75 women in the age range of 15 to 49.
+From September 2021 to February 2022, we gathered information from 75 women in the age range of 15 to 49.
 Participants in the study were split up into two groups.
 Sixty individuals from the first group were referred to particular laboratories located in Kirkuk City.
 Ten healthy individuals made up the second group, which acted as the control group.
 Serologic testing was performed on each subject to verify the existence of hypothyroidism as reported by a physician.
 The patients answered questionnaires as part of the data gathering procedure after the exams.
 Following the collection of blood samples, the serum was kept in a refrigerator between 8 and 2 degrees Celsius until the required quantity of samples was obtained.
 A complete auto analyzer ) Beakman Coulter Access 2( was utilized to measure the hormone levels in the samples that were obtained.
 This analyzer uses an immune-fluorescence assay technique.
 The findings and Analysis:

-RESULTS AND DISCUSSION
+RESULTS

-between the hypothyroidism patient group and the control group, as seen in Table 1.
+The current study showed no statistically significant difference (p≤0.35) in age between the hypothyroidism patient group and the control group, as seen in Table 1.

-Table 1: Characteristics of hypothyroid patients and control group.
+Table 1: Characteristics of hypothyroid patients and control group

 Hypothyroid